pmkap/deckrypt/README.md

 `evtest` (available in the official repository) can be used to find a device and available buttons.

+It is highly recommended to setup LUKS with a normal password and then use deckrypt with another slot.
+See [cryptsetup(8)](https://man.archlinux.org/man/cryptsetup.8.en).

 ## Dependencies
 * libevdev (official repos)
 * libkeymap (AUR)